 Chronic obstructive pulmonary disease (COPD), which includes chronic bronchitis and emphysema, is a progressive lung disease that damages the airways in your lungs and makes it hard to breathe, impacting your work, exercise, sleep and other everyday activities.
 According to the American Lung Association, the disease affects more than 11 million people in the U.S. and is the third leading cause of death.

-In support of National COPD Awareness Month, Baptist Health South Florida pulmonologist Rodney G. Benjamin, M.D., responds to common questions about living with COPD.
+In support of National COPD Awareness Month, Rodney G. Benjamin, M.D., a pulmonologist with the Lung Health Program at South Miami Hospital, responds to common questions about living with COPD.
 His answers and advice may help you manage your symptoms and enhance your quality of life.

 What lifestyle changes can I make to improve my COPD?